-• Valid government issued photo identification.
+· Valid government issued photo identification.

 Acceptable identification is a Bergen Community College student identification card, a US issued driver's license, a Bergen County photo identification card, a valid government issued passport, alien registration card (Green Card) or a high school identification.

 If you do not possess any of the mentioned valid photo identifications, please call the Office of Testing Services at (201) 447-7203.

 • Student Identification Number.

-A student identification number is either a social security number or a Bergen Community College student identification number issued by the Office of Admissions and Recruitment, Room A-115.
+A student identification number is either a social security number or a Bergen Community College student identification number issued by the Office of Admissions and Recruitment, Room SC-110, Student Center, at the College's main campus in Paramus, NJ.